peoplepower/peoplepower-docs/synthetic_apis/trends.md

 ## Output

-The output for trends is broken into 2 parts:
+The output for trends is broken into several parts:
 * Metadata: `trends_metadata`
 * Time-series daily trend information : `trends`
 * Average trends over the past 7 days: `trends_recently`
 * Time-series 7-day incremental trend information : `trends_weekly`
+* Highlights of top-level trends for history : `trends_highlights`

 The `trends_metadata` captures the configuration values that are like overhead and remain quite static, to optimize data usage by preventing duplicate data.